Quality Assurance Program Exemptions

 The College’s Quality Assurance Program (QAP) requirements were created to be flexible and extensive for members by including a wide range of activities.
 For this reason, the College expects that the majority of members will not have trouble meeting the program’s requirements.

-Every member who holds a certificate of registration for the general (including new registrants) or supervised practice class must participate in the program.
-Members who were in the general or supervised class for only a portion of the reporting year (October 1 – September 30) will have their QAP requirements prorated based on the number of months in the general or supervised practice class.
+Every member who holds a certificate of registration for the General (including New Registrants) or Supervised Practice class must participate in the program.
+Members who were in the General or Supervised Practice class for only a portion of the reporting year (October 1 – September 30) will have their QAP requirements prorated based on the number of months in the general or supervised practice class.

-In the event that a member is unable to meet the program’s requirements, a member can apply for an exemption from any of the requirements of the QAP, as noted in the Quality Assurance Regulation, by completing the QAP Exemption Request Form.
+In the event that a member is unable to meet the program’s requirements, a member can apply for an exemption from any of the requirements of the QAP, as noted in part IV of the Quality Assurance Regulation, by completing the QAP Exemption Request Form.
 Reasons for an exemption request may include failure to complete QAP requirements due to circumstances outside your control, such as not working with a midwifery practice group (MPG) due to illness, or working in an Expanded Care Midwifery Model (EMCM) where you do not perform peer case reviews with other MPGs.

 To apply for an exemption, the member must provide the College with a letter detailing any significant obstacles that they faced over the course of the reporting year that prevented them from meeting their QAP requirements.
 This letter must be received by October 1 of each reporting year.
 Applications for exemption that are received after October 1 will not be considered for exemption and will be considered non-compliant.